owinogabriel/greatfrontend/README.md

 Each challenge has its own folder:

-Each project contains a `README.md`, screenshots, and setup instructions where necessary.
+Each project contains a `README.md`, and setup instructions where necessary.

 ## 🌐 Live Demos